ypinhsuan/tp/docs/DeveloperGuide.md

 Two possible behaviours were considered when designing the recall command feature.

-* **Alternative 1 (current choice):** Display any text the user had entered before recalling commands.
+* **Alternative 1 (current choice):** Restore any text the user had entered before recalling commands.
+  * Pros:
-  * Pros: The user does not loose any progress to partially typed commands.
+    * The user does not loose any progress to partially typed commands.
+  * Cons:
-  * Cons: Difficult to implement.
+    * Difficult to implement as it introduces the need to conditionally store data.

 * **Alternative 2:** Reset the command box to its blank state.
+  * Pros:
-  * Pros: Easy to implement.
+    * Easy to implement.
+  * Cons:
-  * Cons: The user looses any partially typed commands.
+    * The user looses any partially typed commands.

 Alternative 1 was chosen as it followed the behaviour of common tools, such as the unix terminal and Windows Command Prompt, that our target users were familiar with.